New for Fall 2011

 Daniel David Moses

-Janet Marie Rogers is a Mohawk/Tuscarora writer from the Six Nations band in southern Ontario.
+Janet is a Mohawk/Tuscarora writer from the Six Nations band in southern Ontario.
 She was born in Vancouver, British Columbia, and has been living on the traditional lands of the Coast Salish people (Victoria, British Columbia) since 1994.
 Janet works in the genres of poetry, short fiction, science fiction, play writing, spoken-word performance poetry, video poetry and recorded poems with music.

 Her first published collection of poems is titled Splitting the Heart (Ekstasis Editions, 2007), which contains a companion CD of the same name.
 Janet has collaborated with musicians as a lyricist and has read with dance troupes, creating unique segments of mixed media presentations.